manishdhanuka/coding-interview-roadmap/Introduction/readme.md

 We've only scratched the surface of data structures here.
 As you delve deeper into each type, you'll gain a stronger understanding of how they work and where they can be applied.

 We will start with the Arrays data structure but before that let's see what is Big-O.

+# An Overview of Big-O
+Big-O notation is a mathematical notation that is used to describe the performance or complexity of an algorithm, specifically how long an algorithm takes to run as the input size grows.
+Understanding Big-O notation is essential for software engineers, as it allows them to analyze and compare the efficiency of different algorithms and make informed decisions about which one to use in a given situation.
+In this guide, we will cover the basics of Big-O notation and how to use it to analyze the performance of algorithms.

+What is Big-O?
+Big-O notation is a way of expressing the time (or space) complexity of an algorithm.
+It provides a rough estimate of how long an algorithm takes to run (or how much memory it uses), based on the size of the input.
+For example, an algorithm with a time complexity of  means that the running time increases linearly with the size of the input.

+What is time complexity?
+Time complexity is a measure of how long an algorithm takes to run, based on the size of the input.
+It is expressed using Big-O notation, which provides a rough estimate of the running time.
+An algorithm with a lower time complexity will generally be faster than an algorithm with a higher time complexity.

+What is space complexity?
+Space complexity is a measure of how much memory an algorithm requires, based on the size of the input.
+Like time complexity, it is expressed using Big-O notation.
+An algorithm with a lower space complexity will generally require less memory than an algorithm with a higher space complexity.